-Groton Community Preservation Committee Town Hall 173 Main St. Groton, MA 01450
+Groton Community Preservation Committee Town Hall 173 Main St. Groton, MA 01450-4231

-2006-2020 Groton Community Preservation Committee
+2006-2021 Groton Community Preservation Committee

-Photo Credits

-Cover - Surrenden Farm - courtesy of Bruce Easom

-Basketball Court, Country Club, Surrenden Farm, John Tinker Trail - courtesy of Carolyn Perkins

-Fitch's Bridge - courtesy of Bruce Easom

-Town Sign - unk.

-Groton Seal (Town Hall Meeting Room) - courtesy of Dan Emerson

-First Parish/Old Meeting House - Al Collins

-Milestone - courtesy of Michael Roberts

-Library Doors - courtesy of Vanessa Abraham

-J.D.
-Poor Mural - courtesy of Greg Premru

-Thanks to all and any anonymous contributors whose contributions are unintentionally unaccredited.
+Photo Credits George Brigham - Portrait Restoration - courtesy of Carolyn Perkins Basketball Court, Country Club, Surrenden Farm, John Tinker Trail - courtesy of Carolyn Perkins Fitch's Bridge - courtesy of Bruce Easom Town Sign - unknown Groton Seal (Town Hall Meeting Room) - courtesy of Dan Emerson First Parish/Old Meeting House - Al Collins Milestone - courtesy of Michael Roberts Library Doors - courtesy of Vanessa Abraham J.D.
+Poor Mural - courtesy of Greg Premru Thanks to all and any anonymous contributors whose contributions are unintentionally unaccredited.

-Document format and layout contributed by: The Ledgend Corporation, Groton, MA 01450
+Document format and layout contributed by: The Ledgend Corporation, Groton, MA 01450 September 30, 2021

-September 30, 2020

-To the Citizens of the Town of Groton, Mass.:
+To the Citizens of the Town of Groton, Massachusetts:

-As members of the Groton Community Preservation Committee (CPC), it gives us great pleasure to present to the Town the 2020-2021 edition of the Community Preservation Plan (CPP) of Groton, Mass.
+As members of the Groton Community Preservation Committee (CPC), it gives us great pleasure to present to the Town the 2021-2022 edition of the Community Preservation Plan (CPP) of Groton, Mass.
 Section 5 (b) (1) of the Massachusetts Community Preservation Act (CPA) requires the creation of CPC to study the needs, possibilities, and resources of the town as to community preservation, and monitor proposals approved by Town Meeting.